-Lastly, the CARES Act made changes to the depreciation rules, including classifying qualified improvement property as 15-year property (or 20-year property under the alternative depreciation system (ADS)), effective as of December 22, 2017.
+The CARES Act made changes to the depreciation rules, including classifying qualified improvement property as 15-year property (or 20-year property under the alternative depreciation system (ADS)), effective as of December 22, 2017.
 As a result of these amendments, qualified improvement property (not depreciated under ADS) is now eligible for 100% bonus depreciation if it was placed in service after September 27, 2017 and before January 1, 2023.

-Contributed by: Adam S Walters, Kenneth R Crystal, Kelly E Marks and Patrick T Fitzgerald, Phillips Lytle LLP
+Contributed by: Adam S. Walters, Kenneth R. Crystal, Kelly E. Marks and Kimberly R. Nason, Phillips Lytle LLP